eoap/mastering-app-package/docs/cwl-workflow/exec-stage-in.md

 Run the `app-water-body.1.0.0.cwl` released application package using `cwltool` on a staged Landsat-9 acquisition.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Workflows/staged.ipynb

 ### Step 1 - Configure the workspace

 The results produced will be available in the local folder `/workspace/mastering-app-package/runs`